 In 2013 we offered our first full-day summer school.
 Students chose their own four class schedule with a wide range of academic, arts, and sport classes.
 As our after school and in school classes continue, we look forward to the 2015 summer course offerings.

 In the News

-We are excited to announce our expansion into the Portland-metro area.
-Starting in 2015 we will be offering some of our classes at two new locations: Meadow Park Middle School (Beaverton), and West Sylvan Middle School (Portland).
+Since our founding, we have expanded to the Salem and Beaverton area.
+In 2015 we will be offering some of our classes at two new locations: Meadow Park Middle School and Beaverton High School.

 It is never too early to start thinking about the summer.
 We will be hosting a summer camp (Monday - Thursday) from June 22nd to July 9th.
 Be sure to check back in during February when the final schedule will be released.

 Take a look at our calendar for upcoming events in your area.